KonstancjaMG/SMS/README.md

 - [x] - Creation of teachers styling.
 - [x] - Creation of classes page.
 - [x] - Creation of classes styling.
-- [ ] - Creation of grades page.
-- [ ] - Creation of grades styling.
-- [ ] - Creation of notes page.
-- [ ] - Creation of notes styling.
 - [ ] - Creation of footer structure.
 - [ ] - Creation of footer styles.
 - [x] - Add of localStorage.